 setting back higher rear building components.

-Not adopt a façade height which is significantly lower than prevailing heights in the streetscape.
+Do not adopt a façade height which is significantly lower than prevailing heights in the streetscape.

-Neither be positioned forward of the façade of adjoining significant or contributory heritage places or buildings, or set back significantly behind the prevailing building line in the streetscape.
+Are neither positioned forward of the façade of adjoining significant or contributory heritage places or buildings, or set back significantly behind the prevailing building line in the streetscape.
+For land within the CCZ, new buildings should be positioned in line with the prevailing building line in the streetscape.

-Not build over or extend into the air space above the front or principal part of an adjoining significant or contributory building or place.
+Do not build over or extend into the air space directly above the front or principal part of an adjoining significant or contributory building or place.

-Where abutting a lane, be respectful of the scale and form of historic fabric of heritage places abutting the lane.
+Where abutting a lane, are respectful of the scale and form of historic fabric of heritage places abutting the lane.

+Do not impact adversely on the aboriginal cultural heritage values, as indicated in an archaeologist’s report, for any site known to contain aboriginal archaeological relics.

-The design of new buildings must:
+The design of new buildings are to:

 Adopt high quality and respectful contextual design.